 Rates and Dates:

-The paddling trail consists of 50-ish buoys (this is constantly changing as they lengthen and adjust the trail) that lead you on a journey through the forest.
+The paddling trail consists of 73 buoys that lead you on a 1.15-mile loop through the forest.
 In some places the pond opens up and feels like a small lake and in other places the trail is not much wider than your kayak.
 In most cases the next buoy is obvious, but occasionally you have to search around for a glimpse of white through the trees and the next destination in your adventure.

 With a relaxed paddling speed, one hour is just enough time to complete the trail.
 Two hours will give you time to explore, relax, and enjoy the surroundings.
 Or bring a fishing pole and stay out as long as the fish keep biting.

 - What type of paddling is it?
 It is all flatwater, and very protected from the wind (you are literally in a forest).
 There is no detectable current.

 - Where do I start and end?
 You’ll start and end at the same place (It is a loop).
 There is a beach-type launch.

 - How many buoys are there?
 73. It is a 1.15 mile loop.

 - What kind of kayaks will you have?
 We will have solo (1-person) and tandem (2-people) kayaks.
 They are all sit-on-top models.
 More info about our boats can be found here.

 - Will you have canoes or paddleboards?
 Nope and nope.

 - How old do I have to be to rent a kayak?
 There must be an adult (18 or older) present to rent a kayak.